Laos: Lan Xang

-Laos traces its history to the kingdom of Lan Xang ('million elephants'), which was founded in the 13th century by a Lao prince, Fa Ngum, whose father had his family exiled from the Khmer Empire.
-Fa Ngum, with 10,000 Khmer troops, conquered some Lao principalities in the Mekong river basin, culminating in the capture of Vientiane.
-Ngum was descended from a line of Lao kings that traced back to Khoun Boulom.
-He made Theravada Buddhism the state religion.
-His ministers, unable to tolerate his ruthlessness, forced him into exile to what is later the Thai province of Nan in 1373, where he died.
-Fa Ngum's eldest son, Oun Heuan, ascended to the throne under the name Samsenethai and reigned for 43 years.
-Lan Xang became a trade centre during Samsenthai's reign, and after his death in 1421 it collapsed into warring factions for nearly a century.
+Prince Fa Ngum founded the kingdom of Lan Xang ("a million elephants") in the 14th century.
+Leading 10,000 Khmer troops, he conquered several principalities in the Mekong River basin and captured Vientiane.
+Fa Ngum traced his lineage back to Khun Borom and established Theravada Buddhism as the state religion.
+In 1373, ministers forced him into exile in Nan due to his ruthlessness, where he later died.
+His eldest son succeeded him as Samsenethai and reigned for 43 years.
+Lan Xang became a regional trade hub during Samsenethai's reign, but after his death in 1421, the kingdom fractured into competing factions for nearly a century.

-In 1520, Photisarath came to the throne and moved the capital from Luang Prabang to Vientiane to avoid a Burmese invasion.
-Setthathirath became king in 1548, after his father was killed, and ordered the construction of That Luang.
-Settathirath disappeared in the mountains on his way back from a military expedition into Cambodia, and Lan Xang fell into more than 70 years of "instability", involving Burmese invasion and civil war.
+In 1520, Photisarath ascended the throne and moved the capital from Luang Prabang to Vientiane to counter the threat of a Burmese invasion.
+Setthathirath became king in 1548 and commissioned That Luang.
+After Setthathirath disappeared in the mountains during a military campaign in Cambodia, Lan Xang entered a 70-year period of instability marked by civil war and Burmese invasions.

-In 1637, when Sourigna Vongsa ascended the throne, Lan Xang further expanded its frontiers.
+Sourigna Vongsa expanded Lan Xang's borders after taking the throne in 1637.
 When he died without an heir, the kingdom split into three principalities.
-Between 1763 and 1769, Burmese armies overran northern Laos and annexed Luang Prabang, while Champasak eventually came under Siamese suzerainty.

-Chao Anouvong was installed as a vassal king of Vientiane by the Siamese.
-He encouraged a renaissance of Lao fine arts and literature and improved relations with Luang Phrabang.
-Under Vietnamese pressure, he rebelled against the Siamese in 1826.
-The rebellion failed, and Vientiane was ransacked.
-Anouvong was taken to Bangkok as a prisoner, where he died.
+Between 1763 and 1769, Burmese forces overran northern Laos and annexed Luang Prabang, while the Kingdom of Champasak came under Siamese suzerainty.
+The Siamese installed Anouvong as a vassal king of Vientiane.
+Anouvong patronized Lao arts and literature while seeking closer ties with Luang Prabang.
+Under Vietnamese pressure, he launched an unsuccessful rebellion against Siam in 1826; Vientiane was ransacked, and Anouvong died as a captive in Bangkok.